 In practice, this means that when a user receives their first payment, the hub will need to collateralize the recipient’s channel.
 This involves an onchain transaction, and will take 15 - 30 seconds.
 See Autocollateralization for a more detailed description of node collateralization behavior.

 To collateralize the hub, send funds to the contract address.

-Collateral requirements only apply if you are using non-custodial payments.
+Collateral requirements only apply if you are using trust-minimized payments.
 To bypass these requirements completely, use trusted hub payments by inserting the payment type

 PT_CUSTODIAL.
 This allows the hub to forward along payments it receives, without having the collateral in the recipients channel.

-The hub handles these requirements by using an autocollateralization mechanism that is triggered by any payment made, whether or not the payment was successful.
+The hub uses an autocollateralization mechanism that is triggered by any payment made, whether or not the payment was successful.
 Hubs determine amount of collateral needed in a channel based on the number and value of recent payments made to the recipient.
 Additionally, there are floors and ceilings implemented by hub operators to minimize the amount of collateral that is locked in hub channels, as well as set a minimum amount of collateral to be maintained in each channel.

 Typically, hub balances below 10 DAI will trigger recollateralization.
 Hubs will put up to 170 DAI in any one channel.
 These values are configurable, so contact your hub operator for more details.
 Additionally, check out the hub documentation for additional configurable parameters.

 As an implementer, this can have several important consequences.
 First, you should expect payments to fail if there is not sufficient collateral, and retry them after monitoring the hubs collateral in the recipients channel via

 connext.recipientNeedsCollateral.
 Additionally, you should expect to see payments fail if they are uncharacteristically large, occur right after a withdrawal or dispute, or are the first payments in a long time.